Pressure-Canning Your Own Black-Eyed Peas

 - Put a ring on each jar, tightening only until you feel the slightest resistance.

-- Add jars to canner.
+- Add the jars to the canner.
 Your canner will need 3 quarts of water in the bottom.

 - When the weighted gauge starts to rock, turn your heat down to about medium (you still want at least a slow rock), and set your timer for 1 hour and 15 minutes.